 - Remitter is an oil or gas producer whose production in North Dakota in the prior year was less than 350,000 barrels of oil or 500 million cubic feet of gas.

-- Remitter makes oil and gas royalty payments to any of the following entities:
+- Oil and gas royalty payments made to any of the following entities:

 - The United States or any of its agencies, or any state and its political subdivisions.